Ravensdale Care Home, Leeds

 Welcome to Ravensdale

-At Ravensdale, we build our care and activity plans around individuals, supporting and encouraging them to be happy, cared for and fulfilled.
+At Ravensdale nursing home in Leeds, the specialist team care for people living with neuro-disabilities, brain injury, stroke and mental ill-health.
+We build our care and activity plans around people, supporting and encouraging everyone to be happy, cared for and fulfilled.

 Service users at Ravensdale live in two 10-bed units, Foxglove and Bluebell.
 Each unit has a dining room and two lounges.